-For the critical reviews: students select 1 or 2 assigned readings, including chapters of the book by Rivoli (but excluding Knox and Knox and McCarthy and all links other than "Who serves the best cup of clear conscience) and write a critical review of each.
-A review of a particular article is due on the day the article is discussed in class (see syllabus, pp.8-9).
+For the critical reviews: students select 1 or 2 assigned readings, due at the start of the class on the day the article is discussed in class; please hand in to Bonnie Bounds.
+With a few exceptions, all reading is open for selection.
+Readings that are not open for selection include the readings by Knox and McCarthy and all NMW links, except that links 8a-8e as a group (they count as 1 article as a group) are open for selection.
+The choice is yours - pick something that interests you!
 Each review should be 3-5 pages (double spaced), polished, and proofed.
 Critical reviews should: indicate the purpose of the study; summarize the main points and conclusions; and then critically and thoughtfully engage the study's contribution, strengths, and limitations relative to other material engaged in the course on similar issues.

-The grading guideline for the critical reviews is as follows:
+The grading rubric for the critical reviews is as follows: